thecatfour/License-Plate-Project_Application/README.txt

 The application can be used to read a US license plate and determine the plate number using an OCR.
 The image needs to be a jpg, and the license plate needs to be the focus of the image.

-"Functions" contains helper functions for the app to run.
-"OCRModel" contains the trained model named "newBinarized.traineddata".
-"Test Plates" has both successful and unsuccessful examples of license plates to be read.

 "main.mlapp" is the application that can be used to find plate numbers.

+"Functions/" contains helper functions for the app to run.
+"OCRModel/" contains the trained model named "newBinarized.traineddata".
+"Test Plates/" has both successful and unsuccessful examples of license plates to be read.

 MATLAB add-ons: